OWI-Lab/data_selector/README.md

-# data_selector
+# manual_data_selector
 Python package for selecting data manually on a scatter plot.

 Source: https://plotly.com/python/v3/selection-events/?_gl=1*1mrgxu1*_ga*MTg2MDIwODQ1Ny4xNzAwNjYwNzI0*_ga_6G7EE0JNSC*MTcwMDY2NTk1Ni4yLjEuMTcwMDY2NjExOS42MC4wLjA.

-# LassoDataSelector Usage Guide
+# DashLassoDataSelector Usage Guide

-The `LassoDataSelector` is a feature of the `data_selector` package, providing an interactive way to select data from a scatter plot using a lasso tool.
-This guide describes how to use the `LassoDataSelector` in your projects.
+The `DashLassoDataSelector` is a feature of the `manual_data_selector` package, providing an interactive way to select data from a scatter plot using a lasso tool.
+This guide describes how to use the `DashLassoDataSelector` in your projects.

 ## Installation

-Install the `data_selector` package using pip:
+Install the `manual_data_selector` package using pip:

 ```bash
 pip install git+https://github.com/WEILMAX/data_selector.git